marth8880/ConfigUtility/README.md

 		cfg_AIHeroes = 1,				-- Enabled
 	}

-This would then be munged into a file called `modconfig.script`, which can then be loaded into the game with `ScriptCB_DoFile`.
+This would then be munged into a file called `modconfig.script`, which can then be loaded into the game with `ReadDataFile` followed by `ScriptCB_DoFile`.
 The table's values could then be accessed by `gModConfig.cfg_MEUnificationEnabled` etc.

 The file gets re-munged each time "Save Changes" is pressed.